 Wes Knettle: "All the above are good starters.
 When eliminating vacuum leaks don't forget the throttle shaft bushings.
 If she's worn excessively the shaft will vibrate around, increasing and decreasing airflow at the throat.
 Sticking valves will cause this as well.
 You said you swapped carbs so I'd look hard at the other areas.
 Look at intake, vacuum, and valves.
 Is fuel pressure at idle adequate?"

-There was a happy ending, as often happens on The CJ3B Bulletin Board.
+There was a happy ending, as often happened on the old CJ3B Bulletin Board.
 Dan said: "Thanks to everyone who gave me advice.
 The vacuum leak was at the base of the carb.
 I will have to get a new gasket."

 Thanks to all the contributors, and to Ed Wilson for editing the material. -- Derek Redmond